CrescentRR/GoARacle/README.md

 ## Changelog

+8/20/20 8:15pm EST: Fixed sorting.
+Now counts reports in priority score count.
+Visible priority score for a rough estimate of what is in each world/for testing.
+About button now shows reports and priority score (PC) next to each pool.

 8/20/20: Completed usable demo of hint generator.
 Not an executable, but it still should run without needing to fix code.

 ## Special Thanks